mbsim-env/mbsim/examples_dev/two_mass_oscillator/Readme.txt

-This example shows a two-mass-oscillator with
+This example shows a two-mass-oscillator.

-    - theta-time-stepping-integrator
+Validation of ThetaTimeSteppingIntegrator.
-    - linear-spring-damper
+Valodation of LinearSpringDamper.
-    - coilspring
+Validation of Coilspring.